kentkr/data-dec/README.md

 Since data-dec is a python module we'll need to install it locally.
 First clone the repository, set up a local virtual environment, and install the requirements.
 Installing the requirements also installs the module.
+> [!Note]
+> This module is installed in editable mode because of some hardcodings.
+If you modify
+> anything in `data_dec/` it will change the program

 ```sh
 git clone git@github.com:moranalytics/data-dec.git;